sustainers/sustainers.github.io/code-of-conduct.md

 ### Long Version

-A primary goal of $ustain un-conference is to be safe, inclusive, and welcoming to the largest number of contributors, with the most varied and diverse backgrounds possible.
+A primary goal of $ustain  is to be safe, inclusive, and welcoming to the largest number of contributors, with the most varied and diverse backgrounds possible.
 As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, gender identity, gender expression, sexual orientation, ability, physical appearance, body size, socioeconomic status, race, age, or religion (or lack thereof).

 This code of conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.

-We invite all those who participate in $ustain un-conference to help us create safe and positive experiences for everyone.
+We invite all those who participate in $ustain  to help us create safe and positive experiences for everyone.

 ### Open Citizenship
 A supplemental goal of this Code of Conduct is to increase open citizenship by encouraging participants to recognize and strengthen the relationships between our actions and their effects on our community.